Darkhawk: Fictional character biography

 Christopher Powell was born in Queens, New York.
 While witnessing his policeman father accept a bribe from a crime boss at an abandoned amusement park, teenager Chris Powell discovered a mysterious amulet.
 This amulet allowed him to switch places with a powerful android that his mind controlled.
 Powell vowed to use the amulet as "an edge against crime."
 In this role, he worked with other superheroes and battled a number of costumed villains.

-Darkhawk soon encountered his first supervillain, the Hobgoblin, and battled him alongside Spider-Man.
-He next fought Savage Steel, and then Portal.
-He next battled the U-Foes alongside Captain America.
-He battled the villain Lodestone, who attempted to remove his amulet.
-He battled Savage Steel again, this time alongside the Punisher.
-Darkhawk battled the cyborg Midnight, Thunderball, and the Secret Empire alongside Spider-Man, the Punisher, Night Thrasher, Nova, and Moon Knight.
-Darkhawk then battled assassins from the Foreigner's 1400 Club.
-He battled Tombstone, who successfully removed his amulet from his chest.

 Darkhawk occasionally worked with the New Warriors and was a provisional member of the West Coast Avengers.
 Darkhawk also battled a number of costumed villains, including the Brotherhood of Mutants.

 Darkhawk's second android body.
 Art by Ron Lim.

-Powell discovered that the android was stored and repaired aboard a starship in a dimension called Null Space.
+Powell discovers that the android is stored and repaired aboard a starship in a dimension called Null Space.
 When he used the amulet to access the android body, his human body switched places with it.
 Five Darkhawk amulets were commissioned by alien crime lord Dargin Bokk.
 The scientists who created the technology eventually used them to assault Bokk.
 After Bokk destroyed the other scientists two of the scientists beamed their minds to Earth and merged with two Earth scientists there.
-Byron/Ned Dobbs and Mondu/John Trane created a sixth amulet, which is the one that turned Christopher Powell into Darkhawk.
+Byron/Ned Dobbs and Mondu/John Trane created a sixth amulet, which was acquired by Powell.

-However, the events of War of Kings: Ascension cast doubt on how much of this—even the existence of Bokk himself—was real.

-Later, Powell and Darkhawk were separated, with each possessing Powell's memories.
-The Darkhawk body was then transformed into a new shape when it accidentally downloaded data from the ship, later re-emerging so that Powell could change back and forth between the two without teleporting to Null Space.